Codecademy/docs/content/ai/concepts/neural-networks/terms/binary-step-activation-function/binary-step-activation-function.md

 ![Binary Step Activation Function](https://raw.githubusercontent.com/Codecademy/docs/main/media/binary-step-function.png)

-If the node input value is less than or equal to 0, it returns 0 as output else 1.
+If the node input value is less than 0, it returns 0 as output.
+Else, it returns 1.

 ### Usage and Limitation